 For retracements, we’re looking for the end or at least a temporary pause after a counter-trend market move.
 In other words, we’re trying to find a target for a sell-off within a larger uptrend, or an end to a rally within a larger downtrend.
 Here is an example of the 61.8% retracement coming into play within an ongoing downtrend.
 This level represents approximately 61.8% of the entire decline, peak to trough:

 These Fibonacci levels can be used to calculate targets regardless of the asset class.
 We can be looking at U.S. stocks or sector ETFs, Indexes like the S&P500, Futures Markets, Currencies, etc etc. Also, remember that the market is fractal.
-These levels often come into play on longer-term weekly timeframes, intermediate-term daily timeframes, and often intraday.
-So it doesn’t matter how long your time horizon might be or what sort of vehicles you have in your portfolio, these principles can be applied across the board.
+These levels often come into play on longer-term weekly timeframes, intermediate-term daily timeframes, and even intraday.

-Also, when I draw these lines, I don’t calculate the exact low to the penny or exact high to the penny.
+NOTE: when I draw these lines, I don’t calculate the exact low to the penny or exact high to the penny.
 Some software providers do that for you automatically but others don’t.
 It doesn’t matter either way.
 We just want to get very close.
 With Fibonacci, or with support and resistance and even trendlines, we want to draw these levels with crayons, not sharpened pencils.
 So you’ll never see my Fibonacci extensions match up to the penny.
-I don’t waste my time with irrelevant calculations.
+My time is better spent doing other things.
 Besides, the market doesn’t react to the penny either, it respects the areas.
 That’s the point of this.
+Think of supply and demand like a mattress, with a little bit of give.

 Here is a chart of JP Morgan $JPM back in 2009-2011.
 The stock put in its epic bottom in March of 2009 along with many others at the time, and then went on to rally into the Spring of 2010.
-The initial correction into the Summer found support right near the 38.2% retracement of that prior move.
-The market then went on to rally back to those former highs.
-After running into prior resistance, $JPM fell apart once again sending shares much lower, this time taking out those former lows near the 38.2% retracement.
-The next logical area of support was the 61.8% retracement of that move off the March 2009 lows.
-That’s where the market found support and prices of $JPM went on to rally to new highs from there:
+The ultimate low in 2011 came at exactly the 61.8% retracement of that entire move from low to high in 2009-2010:

-I can give you thousands of examples like these, but I think you get the idea.
 Next, I want to talk about extensions.
 These Extensions help when we are looking for targets within an ongoing market move.
-In other words, we’re trying to find an upside target within an ongoing uptrend after taking out a previous high or trying to find a downside target within an ongoing downtrend after taking out a previous low.
-Here is an example of the 161.8% extension coming play within an ongoing uptrend after first correcting.
+In other words, we’re trying to find an upside target within an ongoing uptrend after taking out a prior high or trying to find a downside target within an ongoing downtrend after taking out a prior low.
+Here is an example of the 161.8% extension coming into play within an ongoing uptrend.
+This is the level we set once prices have exceeded the prior highs.
 The level in red represents approximately 161.8%

 Here is Tesla in 2017 getting up to the 161.8% extension of the 2014-2016 decline.
 This doesn’t just happen by coincidence.